 - Optimización: Cost control, Autoscaling, Spot Fleets …

 The Developer Certification is the Serverless certification par excellence.
-However, some services, such as Step Functions or Fargate Containers, are poorly represented – just one or two questions, and of great difficulty.
+However, some services, such as Step Functions or Fargate Containers, are poorly represented – just one or two questions and great difficulty.

 Prerequisites and recommendations